 The active PD can resolve spontaneously, in a minority of cases, without or with minimal curvature and without any impact on sexual life.
 Others will have stable penile curvature.
 The treatment depends on the impact on the patient’s sexual life.

 We distinguish symptoms of the early active stage, active late-stage and chronic stable-stage of the disease.

 The first symptom is a painful erection.
-It can be variable from minor and unremarkable to severe pain, with an impact on the ability to maintain the erection and on the quality of the sexual life.
+It can vary from minor and unremarkable to severe pain, impacting the ability to maintain an erection and the quality of the sexual life.
 Some patients avoid sexual intercourse because of pain.
 In this stage, the patient can feel a hard nodule commonly in the dorsal part of the penis.
 The penile curvature is minimal or absent.

-The patient complains about nodule/plaque, indentation, curvature, deformity, or shortening during erection and sexual dysfunction.
-These symptoms are usually progressive during all the remaining of the active stage.
+The patient complains about nodule/plaque, indentation, curvature, deformity, shortening during erection and sexual dysfunction.
+These symptoms are usually progressive during the remaining active stage.

-The penile curvature, deformity or shortening became stable, and they will not progress.
-The resulting stable penile curvature might have no or severe impact on the patient’s sexual life because of curvature (impossible penetration) or erectile dysfunction related to the damage of the erectile mechanism.
+The penile curvature, deformity or shortening becomes stable and will not progress.
+The resulting stable penile curvature might have no or severe impact on the patient’s sexual life because of curvature (impossible penetration) or erectile dysfunction related to the damage to the erectile mechanism.

 Treatment of Peyronie’s disease differs according to the disease’s stage.
 We distinguish between non-surgical and surgical treatment.
 Here is a detailed description of treatment options.